 - Grab that free wi-fi.
 It's available everywhere in the mall.

-- A nursing centre for moms and their children is available in the Urban Eatery.
+- A nursing center for moms and their children is available in the Urban Eatery.

-- The Chelsea Hotel caters to a range of travellers, from families to business executives.
+- The Chelsea Hotel caters to a range of travelers, from families to business executives.